Neyaz/yabeda-datadog-1/README.md

 Refer to [Datadog metrics documentation](https://docs.datadoghq.com/graphing/metrics/) for working with your metrics in Datadog dashboard.

+Please note that configuring Yabeda you have to use Datadog units.
+Refer to [Datadog unit for metrics documentation](https://docs.datadoghq.com/developers/metrics/#units).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.